Five key messages for 2020

 - Get immunised to stop the spread of influenza around your community.
 Even if you don't feel sick, you could still be infected with influenza and pass it on to others.

-- Having an influenza vaccination every year can keep older people healthy and active for longer.
+- Having an influenza immunisation every year can keep older people healthy and active for longer.

-- Influenza immunisation during pregnancy helps protect the woman and her baby against influenza.
+- Influenza immunisation during pregnancy helps protect the mother and her baby against influenza.

 - B/Phuket/3073/2013-like virus